CaZual-T/CZT-Mod-Manager/README.md

 - Currently Supports 7DTD, Ready or Not, Schedule I, Dying Light 1/2, and Dying Light The Beast.
 More to be added!
 - Does NOT support Linux.</br>

+# Common error solutions:
+Run CZT as ADMIN if you encounter the following errors:</br>
+    - "[ERROR] No write permission to drive" </br>
+    - "[ERROR] Permission denied: ':\\czt_write_test.tmp'."</br>
+    - "[ERROR] A required privilege is not held by the client"</br>

+"I cant drag and drop". </br>
+    - Don't run CZT as admin at start. </br>
+    - Its IMPOSSIBLE for windows explorer to move files to an app with higher permissions.
+This is a windows limitation.</br>

 # CZT Mod Manager Setup:
 ### - 1:) Download and Run installer
 <img width="174" height="41" alt="{7EB16B48-08C8-4FFD-98D0-5B2268A55CE7}" src="https://github.com/user-attachments/assets/e7a5422c-d50a-44f9-9d7d-f1647d57bca0" />